The configuration properties for Hydrogen are located in the

 If your app requires a more advanced configuration, then you can provide additional information about routes manually:

 If an unexpected error occurs while rendering a route, then Hydrogen responds with a 500 HTTP error and renders a default error page at

 You can define a custom error page with the

 serverErrorPage configuration property.
 The custom error page is passed an

 Error property.
 The following is an example:

 session property allows you to configure sessions support in your Hydrogen storefront.
-For more information about configuring sessions support in Hydrogen storefronts, refer to Session management.
+Learn moore about configuring sessions support in Hydrogen storefronts.

 shopify property contains all the information that your app needs to connect to the Storefront API.
 This configuration is passed automatically to the